PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 You can see in the results Popup window that the values returned are a dictionary.
 Each input field in the window generates one item in the return values list.
 Input fields often return a `string`.
 Check Boxes and Radio Buttons return `bool`.
 Sliders return float or perhaps int depending on how you configured it or which port you're using.

 If your window has no keys and it has no buttons that are "browse" type of buttons, then it will return values to you as a list instead of a dictionary.
-If possible PySimpleGUI tries to return the values as a list to keep things simple.
+If possible, PySimpleGUI tries to return the values as a list to keep things simple.

 Note in the list of return values in this example, many of the keys are numbers.
 That's because no keys were specified on any of the elements (although one was automatically made for you).
 If you don't specify a key for your element, then a number will be sequentially assigned.
 For elements that you don't plan on modifying or reading values from, like a Text Element, you can skip adding keys.
 For other elements, you'll likely want to add keys so that you can easily access the values and perform operations on them.

 ### Operations That Take a "Long Time"

-If you're a Windows user you've seen windows show in their title bar "Not Responding" which is soon followed by a Windows popup stating that "Your program has stopped responding".
+If you're a Windows user, you've seen windows show in their title bar "Not Responding" which is soon followed by a Windows popup stating that "Your program has stopped responding".
 Well, you too can make that message and popup appear if you so wish!
 All you need to do is execute an operation that takes "too long" (i.e. a few seconds) inside your event loop.

-You have a couple of options for dealing this with.
+You have a couple of options for dealing with this.
 If your operation can be broken up into smaller parts, then you can call `Window.Refresh()` occasionally to avoid this message.
 If you're running a loop for example, drop that call in with your other work.
 This will keep the GUI happy and Window's won't complain.

 If, on the other hand, your operation is not under your control or you are unable to add `Refresh` calls, then the next option available to you is to move your long operations into a thread.